Lead life-changing adventures while mentoring volunteer Summer Staff

 This individual helps oversee the presentation and functionality of the camp’s buildings and grounds so that campers, guests, and staff can utilize and enjoy them in a safe, concern-free manner.
 He or she will get their hands dirty and serve camp behind the scenes!

 God uses Bighorn to impact lives for eternity.
 The Marketing and Office Lead helps keep us organized and serves as the link between home and a successful arrival, duration, and departure from camp!
 They also capture great photos and videos to inspire past, present, and future campers and staff, and help keep families, donors and prayer warriors connected to what's going on at camp!

 1. Read everything in your application and answer every question thoroughly.

 2. Sign the Camp Bighorn Statement of Faith, Staff Policies, and Staff Commitment Pledge.

-4. Provide your three references with a link to the Summer Reference Form (emailed to you after submitting your application).
+3. Provide your three references with a link to the Summer Reference Form (emailed after submitting your application).

 6. Prepare for a follow-up email to schedule a phone interview.

 Want to support one of these volunteers?
 Their service adds to a long history of ministry, and fundraising is one of the ways people in their communities can join in, too.
 Below you will find an alphabetized list of the volunteers serving this Summer along with their unique giving link.